 It's plain to see that the Internet of Things is developing at a rapid pace, and it's having a massive impact on just about every aspect of our lives.
 And for a mass IoT future to be realised, we need a new, easily deployable, low power consumption, and widespread method for connecting IoT devices.

 Narrowband technology meets all of the checks on this list, is popular among international connectivity providers, and has little to no competition at the time of writing.
 It's a pretty safe bet that it's going to become the go-to choice for IoT platforms of the future.

-To learn more about other types of IoT connectivity and how to choose the one suits your business needs, please check out our quick guide to IoT Connectivity.
+To learn more about other types of IoT connectivity and how to choose the one that suits your business needs, please check out our quick guide to IoT Connectivity.

-While the implementation of NB-IoT is progressing, we at JT have already developed solutions suitable for the future IoT connectivity.
+While the implementation of NB-IoT is progressing, we at JT IoT have already developed solutions suitable for future IoT connectivity.
 Download the "JT IoT Solutions Overview" and learn more about how we can help you connect today.